 Previously, Paynter served as the director of the Texas Baptist Christian Life Commission and director of the Advocacy Care Center of the Baptist General Convention of Texas (BGCT).
-Paynter directed all public policy initiatives for state and federal issues and builds relationships with other religious bodies.
+Paynter directed all public policy initiatives for state and federal issues and formed relationships with other religious bodies.
 In addition, she oversaw church outreach, the Texas Baptist Hunger Offering, community care ministries of restorative justice, anti-human trafficking, hunger and poverty, healthcare ministries, the Texas Baptist chaplaincy program and Texas Baptist counseling services.

-As a leader at the BGCT since 2001, Paynter envisioned, created and managed large-scale programs and projects that focus on ministering alongside and advocating for the least of these.
+As a leader at the BGCT since 2001, Paynter envisioned, created and managed large-scale programs and projects that focused on ministering alongside and advocating for the least of these.
 Her experience and accomplishments reflect her commitment to the missional and cooperative work of Baptists at all levels – local, state, national, regional and international, as well as ecumenical and interfaith ministry.

 Over the past decade, Paynter has gained a national reputation for her advocacy on important ethical issues such as religious liberty, hunger and poverty, environmental justice, human trafficking and immigration reform.
-She has been recognized by religious and secular organizations nationwide ‒ North American Association of Christians in Social Work, Baptist Center for Ethics, Sierra Club, Samaritan Counseling Centers, American Association of Retired Persons, Criminal Justice Coalition.
+She has been recognized by religious and secular organizations nationwide ‒ North American Association of Christians in Social Work, Baptist Center for Ethics, Sierra Club, Samaritan Counseling Centers, American Association of Retired Persons and the Criminal Justice Coalition.
 Paynter’s work has been highlighted on television programs, including Moyers on America, and in print publications, such as the Wall Street Journal and The New Yorker.

 Click here to read Suzii Paynter's extended bio.

 • George Mason: Paynter will lead CBF into fresh chapter filled with cooperation and exploration